JUNO price prediction: What next for the smart contract platform?

 Bear in mind, as always, that predictions should be viewed as possibilities rather than absolutes, and that this is especially the case when looking at long-term forecasts.

-WalletInvestor, in an optimistic JUNO coin price prediction, suggests the token should reach $14.39 in a year’s time and $37.14 in five years.
+WalletInvestor, with a similar JUNO coin price prediction, suggests the token is likely reach $2.91 in a year’s time and could fall below $0.50 in June 2023.

-Some forecasters expect the coin will go up.
-The coin is fairly novel in the sense that it is a layer 1 blockchain project that is entirely community-driven; so far the coin seems to have gained traction.
-However, given that the project is still in its nascent stages, many unknowns regarding future performance remain.
+Many forecasters expect the coin to descend in value.
+The coin is fairly novel in the sense that it is a layer-1 blockchain project that is entirely community-driven; so far the coin seems to have gained traction.
+However, the network has been plagued by network attacks and issues with governance, and given that the project is still in its nascent stages, many unknowns regarding future performance remain.

 It is also always worth remembering that the crypto market is highly volatile and that the price of all tokens and coins can go down as well as up.